 Need some extra help mastering these ukulele chords and songs?
 Nothing beats working with a teacher one-on-one.
 Your uke teacher will give you a fun and engaging pathway to uke proficiency, so you can get a big sound out of this little instrument.

 By taking online or in-person lessons with an experienced ukulele teacher, your skills will noticeably improve in a short period of time.
 With every lesson, you’ll be one step closer to achieving your musical goals.
-Search for a ukulele teacher today!
+Search for a ukulele teacher and start playing ukulele today!

 Jeff S. teaches ukulele and guitar lessons in Perth Amboy, NJ.
 He is both a songwriter and performer, and has taught music business and songwriting at various universities and music schools.
 Learn more about Jeff S here!